 Squarespace’s main competitors are Wix (NASDAQ: WIX), GoDaddy (NYSE: GDDY), and Shopify (NYSE:SHOP).

-As you can see below, Squarespace's revenue growth has been solid over the last two years, growing from quarterly revenue of $162.3 million in Q3 FY2020, to $217.6 million.
+As you can see below, Squarespace's revenue growth has been mediocre over the last two years, growing from $201 million in Q3 FY2021 to $257.1 million this quarter.

 Next quarter's guidance suggests that Squarespace is expecting revenue to grow 14.7% year on year to $262.5 million, improving on the 10.3% year-on-year increase it recorded in the same quarter last year.
 Looking ahead, analysts covering the company were expecting sales to grow 10.9% over the next 12 months before the earnings results announcement.

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-Squarespace's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 82.1% in Q3.
+Squarespace's gross profit margin, an important metric measuring how much money there's left after paying for servers, licenses, technical support, and other necessary running expenses, was 79.9% in Q3.

-That means that for every $1 in revenue the company had $0.82 left to spend on developing new products, marketing & sales and the general administrative overhead.
-This is a great gross margin, that allows companies like Squarespace to fund large investments in product and sales during periods of rapid growth and be profitable when they reach maturity.
-It is good to see that the gross margin is staying stable which indicates that Squarespace is doing a good job controlling costs and is not under pressure from competition to lower prices.
+That means that for every $1 in revenue the company had $0.80 left to spend on developing new products, sales and marketing, and general administrative overhead.
+Despite the recent drop, Squarespace still has an excellent gross margin that allows it to fund large investments in product and sales during periods of rapid growth and achieve profitability when reaching maturity.

 Cash Is King

-If you follow StockStory for a while, you know that we put an emphasis on cash flow.
+If you've followed StockStory for a while, you know that we emphasize free cash flow.
 Why, you ask?
-We believe that in the end cash is king, as you can't use accounting profits to pay the bills.
-Squarespace's free cash flow came in at $38.3 million in Q3, down 14.8% year on year.
+We believe that in the end, cash is king, and you can't use accounting profits to pay the bills.
+Squarespace's free cash flow came in at $47.4 million in Q3, up 23.6% year on year.

 Key Takeaways from Squarespace's Q3 Results